ZenoRobotics/kr260-multisensor-pipeline/README.md

 # Low-Latency Multi-Sensor Edge AI Pipeline (Jetson + KR260)
-Some material from the course of the same name.
+You can find setup instructions here for the the course "Low-Latency Multi-Sensor Edge AI Pipeline (Jetson + KR260)".

-This makes a great central location for finding steps to be followed for certain functionality.
+This makes a great central location for finding steps to be followed for system setup and running.

 ## Overview
 Real-time sensor data pipeline: